SketchingDev/dev-meets-contact-center.github.io/_posts/2023-02-03-automating-development-of-genesys-chatbots.md

 way you know that the deployments will always match what is in source-control.

-Since many [providers support Terraform](https://registry.terraform.io/browse/providers) we can define everything in one place; from bots, flows, data-actions to their backend services.
+Since many [providers support Terraform](https://registry.terraform.io/browse/providers) we can define everything in one place; from chatbots, flows, data-actions to their backend services.
 Here's an example of a Terraform definition:

 ```terraform
 resource "genesyscloud_integration_action" "create_survery_data_action" {